signalwire/signalwire-js/internal/e2e-js/README.md

 # e2e-js

-This repo contains end-to-end tests for our browser SDKs including Chat, PubSub, Video, and Call Fabric.
+This project contains end-to-end tests for our browser SDKs including Chat, PubSub, Video, and Call Fabric.

-Additionaly, this repo also includes a few V2 client SDK tests.
+Additionaly, this project also includes a few V2 client SDK tests.

 ## Initial setup